dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

 > You'll need to make a new item in the settings array for each extension that uses this extension to acquire .NET.

-### Downloading the .NET Runtime times out
+### Downloading .NET times out

-It can sometimes take a while to download the .NET Runtime.
+It can sometimes take a while to download .NET.
 While the default download time is 600 seconds, if you need more time you can set the `dotnetAcquisitionExtension.installTimeoutValue` setting to change that timeout.
 Here's an example of increasing the download timeout to 11 minutes:

 ```json
 {